intmus/inttheory22-23/_02-int-scales-keys/d1-keys.md

 ### Keys that use flats and the minor keys that are related to them

-Use these examples to determine the order of flats.
-Pay particular attention to which **scale degrees** are affected in each key as flats are added.
+Use these examples to determine the order of flats in the same way.
+As before, pay particular attention to which **scale degrees** are affected in each key as flats are added.
 Is it the same scale degree in each key?
 How is this related to the tonic?
 If you continue the pattern, are you able to discern the name of the next key and which accidentals are added?
 You should also be able to determine the relationship between a major key and its parallel and relative minors.

 {% capture ex4 %}X: 4
 T:3 major scales that use flats